MarcelJurtz/mjurtz.com/_posts/2018-01-04-advanced-git-git-reset.md

 guid: https://blog.mjurtz.com/?p=702
 permalink: /2018/01/advanced-git-git-reset/
 categories:
-  - Tools
+  - tools
 tags:
-  - Development
+  - development
-  - Git
+  - git
-  - Productivity
+  - productivity
-  - Tools
+  - tools
 ---
 In [one of my earliest posts](https://blog.mjurtz.com/2017/09/getting-started-git/), I wrote an introduction to version control, more specifically: git.
 The topic I will cover today extends this article by a topic which is actually not that complicated.
 However, people seem to find it hard to deal with it and use it as a highway to StackOverflow.